OotyOoty

 Beehiiv

-For newsletter publishers and content-driven businesses, Beehiiv is the platform that has grown fastest.
+For newsletter publishers and content-driven businesses, Beehiiv is the platform that's grown fastest.
 AI features include writing assistance, subject line optimization, and audience growth tools.
 The real value is the referral and recommendation network that helps newsletters cross-promote.

 Best for: Newsletter-first businesses and content creators.

-Honest limitation: Not built for e-commerce transactional flows.
+Honest take: Not built for e-commerce transactional flows.
 If you need abandoned cart sequences and product recommendations, Klaviyo is the right choice.

 Pricing: Free up to 2,500 subscribers.
 Scale $49/mo.
 Max $99/mo.